HamzaBow/MathCards/README.md

 # Mathnote

-This is the source code of the front-end of a web app that helps users improve their math skills using flashcards and taking notes containing mathematical formulas.
+This is the source code of the front-end of a web app that helps users improve their math skills using flashcards.
+It also facilitates taking notes containing mathematical formulas.
-It provides a large collection flashcards in many areas of math, and for different proficiency levels.
+It provides many built-in flashcards in many areas of math, and for different proficiency levels.
 It also allows users to create their own custom flashcards.
 The app is built using React.js